cocos/cocos-docs/en/extension/extends-inspector.md

 # Extends Inspector

-Inspector is a component control interface that is displayed in the Propertes panel.
-Sometimes we need to define an Inspector for the Component we write, and display it in a custom way.For example, the special form of Widget component is desgined through by the inspector extends
+Inspector is a component control interface that is displayed in the Properties panel.
+Sometimes we need to define an Inspector for the Component we write, and display it in a custom way.For example, the special form of Widget component is designed through by the inspector extends

 ![extend inspector](assets/extend-inspector.png)